 Up until 1985, radio and TV could play library music for free as long as they paid out the publishing royalties afterwards.
 But they didn’t have to pay any upfront fees, which is different from how it is today.

 – And what albums did you release next?

 I think the second one was “Pop Impressions“, where I combined jazz and funk with classical chamber music.
 That was a success too, and I was able to buy my first car with the royalties from that.
 The third and fourth album also went well and I honestly never thought the success would end.

 (Below: Janko Nilovic in the 70s in front of his first car)

 – Did you make any albums for labels other than Montparnasse 2000?

-– Tell me about the Janko Nilovic Band that you assembled.
-The album you recorded was later re-released as “Rythmes Contemporains“, correct?
+– Tell me about the group you assembled called Janko Nilovic Band.
+The album you recorded with them was later re-released as “Rythmes Contemporains“, correct?

 Yes, that’s right.
 Back in the 70s, the best musicians were paid the same rates as the mediocre ones, so I stuck to working with the best guys I could find and assembled the band in 1970.